Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

-\textcite{greydanus} have recently proposed a clever class of Hamiltonian Neural Networks~(HNNs) whose architecture (see Figure~\cref{fig:hnn-architecture}) engraves the mathematical properties of Hamilton's equations (notably their symplecticity).
+\citet{greydanus} have recently proposed a clever class of Hamiltonian Neural Networks~(HNNs) whose architecture (see Figure~\ref{fig:hnn-architecture}) engraves the mathematical properties of Hamilton's equations (notably their symplecticity).
 By asking the neural network to predict the Hamiltonian and then calculating its symplectic gradient using backpropagation, they were able to obtain trajectories in phase space that conserve the learned Hamiltonian over much longer periods of time than a baseline neural network which immediately learned the Hamiltonian vector field.

 This work comprises three main contributions.
-In Section~\cref{subsec:analysis-hnn}, we conduct a mathematical analysis of HNNs which exhibits an intrinsic obstacle that prevents them from learning an exact Hamiltonian function.
+In Section~\ref{subsec:analysis-hnn}, we conduct a mathematical analysis of HNNs which exhibits an intrinsic obstacle that prevents them from learning an exact Hamiltonian function.
 This hampers the best attainable accuracy of HNNs.
 Reinterpreting the loss function as the result of a numerical integration scheme, this obstacle realizes as an artificial lower bound on the loss.
-In a novel yet elementary proof (see Appendix~\cref{ap:non-existence-H}), we show that this is due to the local error of the forward Euler integration method.
+In a novel yet elementary proof (see \ref{ap:non-existence-H}), we show that this is due to the local error of the forward Euler integration method.

-Section~\cref{subsec:shnn-introduction} then explores an improved training method for Hamiltonian Neural Networks which remedies this fact through a subtle change in the model's loss function.
+Section~\ref{subsec:shnn-introduction} then explores an improved training method for Hamiltonian Neural Networks which remedies this fact through a subtle change in the model's loss function.
 This approach has received several names but may simply be called \emph{Symplectic Hamiltonian Neural Networks}, or SHNNs.
 We prove that there always exists an exact function, the so-called modified Hamiltonian, that SHNNs can learn to arbitrary precision.
-In conjunction with the first rigorous experimental verification of this result (see Section~\cref{subsec:results}), we render general SHNNs fully explainable.
+In conjunction with a thorough experimental verification of this result (see Section~\ref{subsec:results}), we contribute to the explainability of general SHNNs.

-Finally, Section~\cref{subsec:shnn-correction} introduces an entirely new post-training correction that allows to obtain the true Hamiltonian up to an arbitrary desired order.
+Finally, Section~\ref{subsec:shnn-correction} introduces an entirely new post-training correction that allows to obtain the true Hamiltonian up to an arbitrary desired order.
 Using SHNNs and only discretized data of the true solutions, this approach exploits known properties of the modified Hamiltonian.
 Concretely, a Hamilton-Jacobi partial differential equation (PDE) is used to obtain a formal series expansion of the true Hamiltonian which can be used to correct for the introduced discretization error.